Taking Care of Your Body: Answers for Boys With Autism

 - Wash your hands and face every day with soap and water.
 Use a towel to dry off.

 - Take a shower or bath by yourself.
-When you take a shower or bath, you can wash all your body parts and your hair.
+You can wash all your body parts and your hair.

 - Use deodorant every day.
 This will make your underarms less sweaty and stinky.